MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 <a name="DisableAutoConfig"> </a>

 > [!NOTE]
-> This setting is not currently present in the OneDrive administrative template files (ADMX/ADML) however it can be set using the registry.
+> This setting is not currently present in the OneDrive administrative template files (ADMX/ADML).
+However, it can be set using the registry.

 This setting determines whether or not the Sync client can automatically sign in.